-Games like Among Us are called social deduction games, which are typified by players having to figure out who the imposters among them are and stop the saboteurs.
-Specifically, in Among Us, the crew on a space vessel must complete objectives while seemingly innocuous crew members strive to sabotage their efforts and even kill the rest of the crew.
+Games similar to Among Us are called social deduction games, which are typified by players having to figure out who the imposters among them are and stop the saboteurs.
+Specifically, in Among Us, the crew on a space station must complete objectives while seemingly innocuous crew members strive to sabotage their efforts and even kill the rest of the crew.
 What’s interesting about the genre is that there is a large game theory element to these kinds of games, and since you’ll be playing against other people, trying to deceive or figure them out, it allows for nearly endless possibilities and there is never a dull moment.

 What is a social deduction game?

-If you’re unfamiliar with the game or the genre, here’s what happens in social deduction games like Among Us.
+If you’re unfamiliar with the game or the genre, here’s what happens in social deduction games similar to Among Us.
 A group of players are seemingly innocent and are assigned everyday tasks.
 But hidden among them are one or more imposters, posing as regular citizens but whose goal is to destroy the group, killing others, or foiling their attempts to carry out their goals.
 These games are built around human interactions rather than high-tech graphics and visual effects, which is what gives them immense replayability – each game is unique and the various possible outcomes depend on how players act and react to situations that crop up.

 Fun Fact: Did you know that the genre has been around since the late 1980s?
 It was reportedly invented by then psychology student at Moscow State University, Dimitry Davidoff, and called Mafia.
 The basic structure was the same: an uninformed majority versus an informed minority.